Men are producing a lot less sperm. There has been a drastic drop in the number of sperm produced by men in recent years, and it’s getting worse.

 Doctors agree, a vegetarian diet is more than just a lifestyle choice: It can actually heal what ails you.
 We are encouraging medical schools to teach students the latest science, and doctors to prescribe vegetarian diets as indicated.
-Our medical resource, The Vegetarian Prescription, provides well-researched articles to support them.
+Our medical resource, Plant-Based Diets in Medicine, provides well-researched articles to support them.

 The following is an extract from our latest book, Say No to Meat, by Amanda Strombom and Stewart Rose: